Rawat107/Testline-Assignment/README.md

 - The program will create a directory for visual elements extracted from the image.
 - An HTML file (`output.html`) will be generated with the visual elements and extracted text organized.
-- The extracted text will also be saved to a CSV file.

 ---